 The first day back at work after a bank holiday is always a hard slog, and as I’ve got court in the morning, and I got caught in the rain, it would be the norm to crack open a bottle of red as soon as I get in, and take half an hour to chill.
 In fact, it wouldn’t be unusual for me to pick up a can of pre-mixed pink gin and tonic from M&S and drink that on the train home.
-But today I didn’t.
+But today I didn’t – no alcohol and antibiotics for me.
 I had another cigarette instead (okay, one thing at a time!) and when I got home I made a cup of camomile tea to drink while I cooked!
 My husband came home about half an hour later carrying bottles of alcohol free Erdinger, so I had one of those with dinner.
 I didn’t even put wine in my pasta sauce.
 I feel terribly virtuous.

 I’m doing well, but I’m going to bed now and I’m getting crabby.
 I miss not having that red wine buzz, and I always have it the night before an important court case, having fooled myself into thinking it will help me sleep better if I have a few drinks, or that my submissions are more erudite and inspired if I drink whilst writing them.
 Well, I’ve just written my subs and they are brilliant, and what’s more I’ll wake up at 5.30am tomorrow and get my train to Nottingham without a hangover for once!
 The only difficulty I see is, if it goes badly, not grabbing that can of gin and tonic for the train journey home…